h3itham/hive-box/README.md

 </p>

-## Applying the Project in Your Environment
+##  Installation & Setup
+#### Pre-Requisites
+Before starting the deployment, ensure you have:
+- An AWS account with at least one hosted zone.
+- A basic understanding of Kubernetes and EKS clusters.
+- Basic knowledge of ArgoCD, Kustomize, Redis, MinIO, SonarQube, and FastAPI.
+- A local environment with Docker and Docker Compose.

+#### Deployment Steps

-In this section, I'll walk through applying the project in a Kubernetes cluster hosted on AWS, set up using [Kubespray](https://github.com/kubernetes-sigs/kubespray).
-For simplicity, you can use the `eksctl` tool.
+In this section, I'll walk through applying the project in a Kubernetes cluster hosted on AWS, set up using [Kubespray](https://github.com/kubernetes-sigs/kubespray) or [Kops](https://kops.sigs.k8s.io/).
+For simplicity, we will use [eksctl](https://eksctl.io/) to provision EKS cluster.

-#### Installation
+##### Installation

-1. **Download the executable:**
+1. Download the executable:

    ```bash
    curl --silent --location "https://github.com/weaveworks/eksctl/releases/latest/download/eksctl_$(uname -s)_amd64.tar.gz" | tar xz -C /tmp